SKA sensitivity for possible radio emission from dark matter in Omega Centauri: THE constraints on the WIMP case

 \section{THE constraints on the WIMP case}

 By comparing the results of SED with SKA's sensitivity, we establish the upper limits of the DM annihilation cross-section.
 For each parameter set, we calculate the minimum cross-section required for the photons to be just detectable, i.e. the radio emission equals the SKA's sensitivity.
 Thus SKA offers a distinctive way of determining whether the gamma-ray emission of Omega Centauri comes from DM annihilation.
-The sensitivity of SKA we adopted here is $8\times 10^{-8}~\rm{Jy}$ at $\nu =1~\rm{GHz}$~\cite{ska}.
 The results are presented in Fig.~\ref{sigmav_withmu}.
+For simplicity, we only consider the sensitivity at 1 GHz which is $2.6\times 10^{-7}~\rm{Jy}$~\cite{ska}.

-The exclusion limits of DM velocity-averaged annihilation cross-section is about $\rm 10^{-16}~cm^3~s^{-1}$ ($\rm 10^{-18}~cm^3~s^{-1}$) at sub-GeV and $\rm 10^{-32}~cm^3~s^{-1}$ ($\rm 10^{-31}~cm^3~s^{-1}$) at several GeV for electron-positron ($\mu^+\mu^-$) channel.
-For $b\Bar{b}$ channel, due to the large mass of b quark, we only have the upper limits from GeV to TeV, where radio photons are mainly produced by synchrotron emission, and the limits can reach $\rm 10^{-30}~cm^3~s^{-1}$ at 10-100 GeV range.
-Here, we compare our limits with other previous results from different observations: The limits from M31 by the Westerbork Synthesis Radio Telescope (WSRT)~\cite{42,43}, Fermi LAT~\cite{44,45}, Ophiuchus by VLA ~\cite{46,47}, from 23 dwarf galaxies (TGSS)~\cite{48}, CMB data~\cite{49,50,51} and Voyager plus AMS02 data~\cite{49,50,51}.
+The exclusion limits of DM velocity-averaged annihilation cross-section is about $\rm 10^{-15}~cm^3~s^{-1}$ ($\rm 10^{-17}~cm^3~s^{-1}$) at sub-GeV and $\rm 10^{-30}~cm^3~s^{-1}$ at several GeV for electron-positron ($\mu^+\mu^-$) channel.
+For $b\Bar{b}$ channel, due to the large mass of b quark, we only have the upper limits from GeV to TeV, where radio photons are mainly produced by synchrotron emission, and the limits can reach $\rm 10^{-28}~cm^3~s^{-1}$ at 10-100 GeV range.
+Moreover, we use a blue shade to show the uncertainty of J-factor between $2\times10^{21}~\rm{GeV^2~cm^{-5}}$ and $2\times10^{23}~\rm{GeV^2~cm^{-5}}$.
+This helps demonstrate the potential impact on the final constraints when there is a lower amount of dark matter.
+Also, we compare our limits with other previous results from different observations: The limits from M31 by the Westerbork Synthesis Radio Telescope (WSRT)~\cite{42,43}, from 15 dwarf galaxies by Fermi LAT~\cite{44,45}, Ophiuchus by VLA ~\cite{46,47}, from 23 dwarf galaxies (TGSS)~\cite{48}, CMB data~\cite{49,50,51} and Voyager plus AMS02 data~\cite{49,50,51}.
 It is interesting to note that our constraints are generally stronger in the GeV-TeV range but weaker in the Sub-GeV range compared with other observations.
 The best-fit parameter corresponding to the gamma-ray emission of Omega Centauri~\cite{Javier_2021} is also present in Fig.~\ref{sigmav_withmu}.
-Here we have already calibrated the DM cross-section at $J_{\rm{factor}}=10^{22}~\rm{GeV^2~cm^{-5}}$ with the result of $J_{\rm{factor}}<\sigma v>$ in Ref.~\cite{Javier_2021}.
-It is easy to see that parameters corresponding to the gamma-ray emission can be accurately tested by SKA.
+Here we have already calibrated the DM cross-section at $J_{\rm{factor}}=2\times10^{23}~\rm{GeV^2~cm^{-5}}$ with the result of $J_{\rm{factor}}<\sigma v>$ in Ref.~\cite{Javier_2021}.